 Now the rotor behavior is analyzed in the time domain.
-In this case the unbalance in disk #2 was considered to be 50 g.cm, located at the node # 29.
-The displacement signals were measured at this same node.
-It is important to say that the EMA actuated only when the system displacement were larger than 1e-4 m.
+In this case the unbalance in disk #2 was considered to be 20 g.cm, located at the node # 29.
+The displacement signals were measured at node # 22.
 In the first analysis a rotation speed of 3000 rpm (above the first two critical speeds of the system: 2677 rpm and 2722 rpm) was considered.
-The Fig. (8) shows the displacements along the x and z directions.
+Figure (8) shows the displacements along the x and z directions.